 STA is committed to doing all we can to support our players and parents as they navigate the complexities of the College Recruitment process.
-Our track record is exemplary and is testament to the investment our staff display throughout the recruitment cycles.
+Our track record is exemplary and is a testament to the investment our staff display throughout the recruitment cycles.

 With our full-time staffing model, the relationships our Directors and staff have built with schools within the industry means we are finely placed to regularly communicate with coaches and will monitor and guide the progress of our players through every step of their process.

-In-house, each year we also commit to hosting a 1 day College ID day for 50 of our Male and Female players where we are visited by dozens of schools from every level from around the Northeast.
+In-house, each year we also commit to hosting a one-day College ID day for 50 of our Male and Female players where we are visited by dozens of schools from every level from around the Northeast.
 Schools have included Rutgers, Villanova, NJIT, FDU, Saint Peters, Binghamton, Bucknell, Marist, Wesleyan, Gettysburg, Muhlenburg, Stevens, Stevenson, Montclair State and Rowan.

-We also are generously visited by a number of the region’s top coaches who provide an insight in to the College Pathway/Recruitment process as part of a panel Q & A session for our players and parents while our Coaching Directors also host additional education nights surrounding the application process.
+We also are generously visited by a number of the region’s top coaches who provide an insight in to the College Pathway/Recruitment process as part of a panel Q & A session for our players and parents, while our Coaching Directors also host additional education nights surrounding the application process.

-Schools that have supported us have included: Rutgers, Indiana, NJIT, FDU, Rowan University, Drew University and DeSales and we thank them for their time.
+Schools that have supported us have included: Rutgers, Indiana, NJIT, FDU, Rowan University, Drew University and DeSales, and we thank them for their time.

 As you review the information there are four things to keep in mind:

 To understand when to get started, you need to work backwards.
 Coaches build their annual recruiting process around the official signing date, February 1st (of your Senior year).